ioccc-src/mkiocccentry/jparse/json_util_README.md

 #### jval example 4

-The presence of "_args_" creates match conditions that may further restrict which [JSON values](./json_README.md#json-value) are printed.
+The presence of "_args_" creates match conditions that can further restrict which [JSON values](./json_README.md#json-value) are printed.
 The default match criteria is when the  "_arg_" is an exact match:

 ```sh
 jval jparse/test_jparse/test_JSON/good/h2g2.json 42